mimiro-io/datahub/DOCUMENTATION.md

 #### Query

 The Query function is used to lookup related entities.
-It accepts an array of entity ids (CURIEs or full URIs), a reference to traverse, a flag indicating if the traversal is incoming or outgoing, and an array of dataset names to limit the query scope if desired.
+It accepts an array of entity ids (CURIEs or full URIs), a relationship to traverse, a flag indicating if the traversal is incoming or outgoing, and an array of dataset names to limit the query scope if desired.